Cherry Picking in Niagara, Hamilton, Halton: Family-Friendly Farms

 When to Go Cherry Picking

-• Season: Cherry picking season in the Niagara Region typically runs from late June to early July.
+• Season: Cherry picking season in Hamilton and Niagara Region typically runs from late June to early July.
 The exact timing can vary depending on the weather and growing conditions, so it’s always a good idea to check with local farms for the most accurate dates.

 Types of Cherries